nikclayton/powercoders.org/site/content/city/zuerich.md

       * Get your IT-job

-      The application will start soon.
+      The application process will start soon.
 If you are interested, sign up [here](https://forms.gle/Mo6GYiQw9ZSsSDSd9) and make sure to sign up to our
       [newsletter](https://powercoders.us14.list-manage.com/subscribe?u=2a42a364dd3183e63617d355b&id=dd4d5d82f8)